Guide

 Why use this tool

-- Improve reporting accuracy and reduce noise in exports.
+• Improve reporting accuracy and reduce duplicated records in exports.

-- Prepare cleaner files for imports and analysis.
+• Prepare cleaner CSV files for imports, validation, analysis, and automation workflows.

 Expected result

-A CSV file with duplicate rows removed and a cleaner final dataset.
+A cleaner CSV file with duplicate rows removed and fewer repeated records before imports, reports, analysis, or automation workflows.

 When to use this

-- When reports look inflated because records appear more than once.
+• When reports, totals, or analysis results look inflated because records appear more than once.

-- Before importing CSV data into another system.
+• Before importing CSV data into another platform, database, CRM, or internal system.

 Why this matters